mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 ![Alt text](./EnviromentSetup/image-11.png)

 6. Save the changes to the file by pressing `ctrl+s` and exit nano by pressing `ctrl+x`
-7. Restart the network service by executing the command `sudo /etc/init.d/networking restart`
+7. Restart the network service by executing the command `/etc/init.d/networking restart`
 8. Test the network setting by pinging Google, with the command `ping www.google.com`